Psychiatrische Universitätsklinik Zürich, Psychiatriezentrum Rheinau

 In 1867, Canton Zurich opened a psychiatric hospital for 800 patients at the former Benedictine monastery Rheinau.
 While at the Universitätsklinik Burghölzli (p.
 123) acute “cases” were diagnosed and treated for a maximum of two years, this care institution took on the cases labeled “incurable,” and these patients often remained in the asylum until their death.
 Due to overcrowding, the Neu Rheinau was built in 1901.
 After the First World War, up to 1,200 patients lived in Alt-Rheinau and Neu-Rheinau.
 The institution was thus one of the largest in Switzerland and also one of the largest agricultural enterprises in the country.
 Alt-Rheinau was closed in 1999, and Canton Zurich took an “inventory of cultural goods,” in which 825 works by nine women and ten men were included.
 Most came from the time of directors Friedrich Ris (director 1898–1931) and Karl Gehry (head physician at Neu-Rheinau, 1908–1931, director, 1931–1942).
 Gehry (1881–1962) kept extensive series by Hermann M.

 (1894–1943), who created ornamental drawings, wrote calligraphy and wrote poems, and by Heinrich Bachofner (1863–1926), who was kept at the asylum from 1914 to 1926 and had a wide range of technological interests.
 Bachofner’s entire oeuvre was published in 2017.
 The autobiography of seamstress Anna Z. (1867–1938), one of Gehry’s patients, was published in 2013.
 It is virtually a miracle that the fragile works by Lisette H. (1857–1924) remain intact today.
 A group of works by the embroiderer Jeanne (Johanna) Natalie Wintsch (1871–1944) made its way to the Sammlung Prinzhorn.
-The important collection remained completely unknown until 2010.
-It can be viewed online.
-The patient files of the institution include other works as well, but these holdings have not yet been systematically studied.
+The important collection remained completely unknown for a long time.
+In 2011, seven embroideries by the artist Jeanne Natalie Wintsch were exhibited at the 54th Venice Biennale of Art (“Illuminazioni”, curated by Bice Curiger).
+Since 2015, the collection has been housed in the State Archives of the Canton of Zurich, where it can be viewed.
+There are further works in the files of the nursing home, but only a few of these have been examined.

 Exhibition